5 Most Common HIPAA Privacy Violations

 1. Losing Devices

-The biggest problem with HIPAA compliance today is devices with stored patient health information, i.e. desktop computers, laptops, tablets and smartphones, being stolen or lost.
-This includes work devices and your own personal devices if you use them to access this information.
+This violation includes work devices and your own personal devices if you use them to access this information.
 Mobile devices are the most vulnerable to theft and misplacement because of their smaller size and portability.

-Solution: Keep a watchful eye on your devices and keep them locked up when you’re not around.
-Better secure your files on these devices with encryptions and use a cloud hosting solution for remote access.
-Encryption won’t reduce the cost of the device or time to rebuild/recover the user’s system, but can alleviate the need to notify HHS of a breach > 500 individuals.
+Solution: Keep a watchful eye on your devices and lock them up when you’re not around.
+Secure your files on these devices with encryptions and use a cloud hosting solution for remote access.
+95% of identity theft comes from stolen medical information, so exposing devices to cybercriminals can lead to a significant breach of patient trust and result in millions of dollars in fines.

 2. Getting Hacked

-Data from several healthcare network servers have been hacked into over the last few years, and the numbers continue to rise.
+Data from several healthcare network servers have been hacked over the last few years, and the numbers continue to rise.
 In 2021, 50 million individuals were affected by a healthcare data breach – 15% of the US population at the time.
 This issue has become even more prevalent with the advent of technologies like telemedicine, cloud storage, and digital communication.

 These servers have PHI for hundreds to millions of patients, so when these skilled hackers — who are only getting better at what they do — get their hands on them, they leak this information out or sell it to the highest bidder.
 Some of this information includes Social Security numbers, birth dates, addresses and insurance information.